waynehet/classz.github.io/links.md

 permalink: /links/
 ---

-This is a list of my favour links
+This is a list of my favourite links

 1. Wayne's stuff